Richard R. Nelson

-Richard R. Nelson (born 1930 in New York City) is an American professor of economics at Columbia University.
-He is one of the leading figures in the revival of evolutionary economics thanks to his seminal book An Evolutionary Theory of Economic Change (1982) written jointly with Sidney G. Winter.
-He is also known for his work on industry, economic growth, the theory of the firm, and technical change.
+Richard R. Nelson (May 4, 1930 – January 28, 2025) was an American economist and academic who was professor of economics at Columbia University.
+He was one of the leading figures in the revival of evolutionary economics thanks to his seminal book An Evolutionary Theory of Economic Change (1982) written jointly with Sidney G. Winter.
+He was also known for his work on industry, economic growth, the theory of the firm, and technical change.
+The book he edited, National innovation systems: A comparative analysis (1996) is one of the most influential in innovation studies.
+Nelson died on January 28, 2025, at the age of 94.

 Education and early work

 Nelson gained a B.A. at Oberlin College in 1952, and a Ph.D. at.
 Yale University in 1956.